 E-commerce and social media help drive merger and acquisition activity in January.
 Merger and acquisition activity for the marketing, information and digital media and commerce industries last month included 196 deals worth $8.5 billion, up 158% from $3.3 billion in January 2010. according to investment banking firm Petsky Prunier LLC.

 SM: How do you answer people that just want to see the profits that social media will bring?
 CL: I can show you how these things can deepen the relationship and improve satisfaction.
 Maybe not directly to a sale, but I would argue that 80% of what a company does day to day doesn’t lead directly to a sale, but yet you continue to do it because you know it adds value.
+When you shake hands with a customer face to face it adds value.
+You can’t quantify how much more value it is, but there is value to it.
+SM: So how do get executives to take that leap of faith?
+CL: Executives understand the value of a handshake, but they have never experienced the value of a virtual handshake.
 Charlene Li on Social Technology and Open Leadership Part 1.
 Last week I had the great pleasure of catching up with a social media thought leader I really admire, Charlene Li.

 Founder of the Altimeter Group and author of Groundswell and Open Leadership, she’s been educating and inspiring the business world to use social technologies since they first emerged.
 As we head in to 2011 we discuss the critical role that a CEO or any leader must play if that organization is to profit from social technologies in the future.
 SM: What inspired you to write about Openness?
 CL: Well, it came from talking about the first book I wrote, Groundswell, and how new technologies are going to impact people.
 More and more people were saying, “I get it, I need to use these tools,” but they would still have a problem with giving up control.
 TEDxCopenhagen - mOOnbird.
 TEDxCopenhagen.
 Why Klout doesn't count: putting social media influence in context.
 Finding (or becoming) an influencer is often seen as one of the core goals for businesses utilising social media, and the search and measurement industry is rushing to fulfil this need.

 How come so many employees of the 21st century feel that their companies are without a higher purpose, their workspaces uninspiring and their organization and processes bureaucratic and obstructive to getting things done?
 Social Finance.